jchristn/WatsonDedupe/README.md

 ## Under the Hood
 The Watson Dedupe library will take an incoming byte array (which you give an object key name) and utilize a sliding window performing MD5 calculations over the data in the window to identify breakpoints in the data (this is called 'chunking').
 Each chunk of data is assigned a chunk key (based on the SHA256 of the data).
 MD5 is used for breakpoint identification for speed, and SHA256 is used for key assignment to practically eliminate the likelihood of hash collisions.
 Tables in a Sqlite database are maintained to indicate which object keys map to which chunk keys and their ordering/position.
 Chunks are stored in a directory you specify.
 On retrieval, the object key data is retrieved from the index, the appropriate chunk keys are retrieved, and the object is reconstructed.
 As long as the chunk data is consistent across analyzed data sets, identical chunk keys will be created, meaning duplicate data chunks are only stored once.
 Further, each chunk key has a separate associated reference count to ensure that chunks are not garbage collected when a referencing object is deleted should another object also hold that reference.

+## Build process
+Copy either the x86 or x64 SQLite.Interop.Dll from the DedupeLibrary\bin\debug or DedupeLibrary\bin\release into your project folder.
+If you clean the solution, you'll have to do this again.
+This will also need to be done for the test application and CLI application.

 ## Test App
 A test project is included which will help you exercise the class library.